mediamicroservices/mm/README.md

 this variable is the directory that stores mediamicroservices scripts locally.

 **17. EMAIL_FROM**
-this variable is the email address that notifications will be sent from, once processes have been completed.
+this variable is the email address that notifications will be sent from once processes have been completed.
 You may leave this variable blank if you do not want any notification emails sent once actions have been performed on files.

 **18. MAKEYOUTUBE_DELIVERY_EMAIL_TO**
 this variable is the email address (or addresses) that notifications will be sent to once makeyoutube has been run on a file.